pranaygoyal02/InternalPricingService/README.md

 2) Reduce the time taken by API and also introduce a logic to retry if the API doesn't give a response in a particular amount of time.
 3) Add Unit Test and Integration Testing.
+4) Update on order json with API POST call

 Q) What bits did you find the toughest?
 What bit are you most proud of?
 In both cases, why?